Stocks pause for breath as AI worries simmer; yen gallops higher

 PHOTO

-LONDON/SINGAPORE - European stocks dipped on Wednesday as jitters about artificial intelligence disruption persisted, while S&P 500 futures edged higher as investors awaited U.S. jobs data later in the day.
+European stocks were little changed on Wednesday as jitters about artificial intelligence disruption persisted, while S&P 500 futures edged higher as investors awaited U.S. jobs data later in the day.

-Meanwhile, in a potential shift in investor thinking since Sunday's landslide election victory for Japan's Prime Minister Sanae Takaichi, the yen extended its rally, and the dollar slipped for a fourth straight session.
+The U.S. dollar fell for a fourth straight session and the yen extended its rally, in a potential shift in investor thinking since Sunday's landslide election victory for Japan's Prime Minister Sanae Takaichi.

-Europe's benchmark STOXX 600 index was last down 0.28%, weighed down by a fall in French software maker Dassault Systemes amid simmering fears about disruption from artificial intelligence to companies ranging from insurers and software makers to wealth managers.
+Europe's benchmark STOXX 600 index was last roughly flat.
+Tech stocks were hit by a fall in French software maker Dassault Systemes amid simmering fears about disruption from artificial intelligence to companies ranging from insurers and software makers to wealth managers.

+"What we're seeing now is investors being a lot more discerning in terms of their selections within the AI sphere," said Aneeka Gupta, equity and commodity strategist at WisdomTree.

 INVESTORS WEIGH AI'S IMPACT

-Benchmark stock indices have continued to trade near all-time highs despite worries about AI hitting certain sectors, as investors have pivoted towards companies they see as less likely to be negatively affected.
+Benchmark stock indexes have continued to trade near all-time highs despite worries about AI hitting certain sectors, as investors have pivoted towards companies they see as less likely to be negatively affected.

 The S&P finished less than 1% below January's all-time high on Tuesday, slipping 0.3%, even as wealth management firms suffered a selloff over renewed fears that new AI models could shake up the sector.